sanghyeonp/METAL_matchSNP/README.md

 # METAL_SNPmatching

-A script for matching the chromosome and the base position for SNPs that have been meta-analyzed using METAL tool.
+A script for matching the chromosome and the base position of SNPs that have been meta-analyzed using METAL tool.

 Clone the repository.